lambdaclass/mirra_backend/docs/src/architecture/backend_architecture.md

 There is a single process taking care of the matchmaking, the `MatchingCoordinator`.
 This process is responsible for keeping track of the lobby and its state, launching a new game when the lobby is full or the time limit is reached.
 It also provides an API for joining and leaving the lobby.

-Inside a lobby, when the game starts, the lobby process uses [Phoenix PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) to broadcast a message saying that the game has started; then it terminates.
-We'll go into it later, but the idea is that the *gameplay* part of the server will pick up this message and start the game from there.
+When the game starts, each player connects to the server through a websocket.
+The server spawns a new process for each connection, which we'll call `PlayWebSocket`.
+This process is responsible for handling the connection and relaying messages between the player and the game.
+We'll go into more detail about this later.

 ### Create lobby